 This clause will normally also specify that, until the specific conditions of the contract have been fulfilled, the buyer is required to keep the seller's products separate from the other stock in their possession.
 Additionally, any financial gain the buyer incurs from selling the product must be kept in a completely separate financial account.
 A Romalpa clause works around the presumption that the ownership of a product is passed to the buyer upon delivery, as stated in the Sale of Goods Act of 1908.
 Unless the buyer acknowledges in writing, however, that the terms of the clause have been explained to them, the Romalpa clause will have no effect.

 In addition, the Personal Property Securities Act of 1999 has significantly reduced the relevance of Romalpa clauses and their potential effectiveness.
 This is due to the fact that they must be registered before they can provide sellers with priority over any other creditors that have a registered security interest in the product in question.
 You should take great care in drafting a Romalpa clause and make sure that it is compliance with all requirements that have been set forth by the Consumer Guarantees Act.

 It can be very helpful to get advice from an attorney when it comes to drafting the clause.
 You may also want to consult with a lawyer before you take steps to recover products under a Romalpa clause.

 If you need help with Romalpa clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.